Thurston County judge dismisses Eyman challenge to Inslee COVID-19 mask order

 He cited doctrine from both the state and the U.S. supreme courts contending, “There must be an intent to convey a particularized message and a great likelihood that the message would be understood by those who view it.”

 But masks can be worn for many reasons, the judge said.
 Some believe in the science behind them, or wish to follow government requirements, while others could simply choose to wear them for fashion purposes.
-Some people could even wear masks even if they are unconvinced about them but think, “What’s the harm in wearing it if it might protect my fellow neighbors?”
+Some people could wear masks even if they are unconvinced about them but think, “What’s the harm in wearing it if it might protect my fellow neighbors?”

 “The mere act of wearing of a mask may be viewed in a whole host of ways to convey different meanings,” Lanese said.
-“If any meaning is intended at all,”
+“If any meaning is intended at all.”

 The judge added that Inslee and the state Department of Health did have a rational reason to order people to wear masks amid the pandemic.